tylerbean/frijolebot/README.md

 ## Data Storage

-The bot stores the following data in Baserow for each detected URL:
+The bot stores the following data in PostgreSQL for each detected URL:

 ```json
 {